tsengia/tsengia.github.io/_posts/2022-12-20-old-projects.md

 During middle school, a good friend of mine and I decided to build a website to turn in as our project for Biology Class.
 We named it 8BitBio and thought we could make "biology cool again."
 Wow, just writing that makes me cringe now.

-Writing the website taught me about PHP, how IP addresses and HTTP works.
+Writing the website taught me about PHP, IP addresses and how HTTP servers work.

 <div class="note" >
 You can see 8BitBio in it's preserved state here: <a href="assets/8bitbio/index.html" > 8bitbio/index.html </a>